mackenziekbrooks/dci102-f20-humanities-data/docs/visualization.md

 Before you start making your own visualizations, let's practice improving on existing visualizations.

 1. Visit [viz.wtf](https://viz.wtf/) or [HelpmeViz](https://policyviz.com/helpmeviz/).
-2. Browse the examples, then pick a visualization to analyze.
+2. Browse the examples, then pick 1-2 visualizations to analyze as a group.
 3. Make a list of what's wrong with the visualization.
 Be specific!
 What was the goal of the visualization?
 How has it failed to meet that goal?
+Record your results in a Boxnote in our [shared Box folder](https://wlu.app.box.com/folder/122745147368).
 4. How can this visualization be improved?
 Be specific!

 ### Activity 4.2